EBOD13/visitation_log/README.md

 - **Automated Notifications:** With the help of Twilio, the system automatically sends notifications containing the visitor's visit details upon their checkout.

+## Limitation & Future Improvement

+The project utilized JSON files for data storage, offering a reliable NoSQL structure.
+However, this restricts its use to my personal access.
+To address this, my future goal is to transition to a NoSQL cloud database like MongoDB, enabling data storage and retrieval over the web.

+Another limitation arises from the project's Python and customtkinter-based design, making it exclusive to Windows devices.
+To overcome this, I plan to transform the application into a web-based platform with enhanced access control for improved security.
+This transformation may present challenges, as it requires the utilization of new programming tools I haven't worked with before, such as Pyscript, ReactJS, Flask, and/or Firebase.

 ## Installation

 To install and set up the Headington Hall Visitation Logging System, follow these steps: